skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > people who also have taken from the mountain.
 It makes you jealous
 > and distrusting of them.
 In time this leads to hatred and paranoia.
 > Now, I can't impose that sort of business onto the characters.
 If
-> they had lifted the treasure, I couldn't MAKE them hate each other
+> they had lifted the treasure, I couldn't *make* them hate each other
 > or the various NPCs in the game.
 The players understood that the
 > curse bred conflict between people who took the riches of the
 > mountain, but they also understood in a metagame sense that this
 > sort of thing couldn't apply to them.
 >
-> One of my brothers asked me point-blank at one point, "so what would
+> One of my brothers asked me point-blank at one point, "So what would
 > happen if we took some of it?"
 Of course, I couldn't give that away
 > just yet, but I can explain it now:
 >